-The event, curated by Fevered Sleep, and produced by Fuel, is an opportunity for artists, leaders, producers and promoters to come together to reflect on the extraordinary creative opportunities that are offered when we make work for children.
+This event, curated by Fevered Sleep, and produced by Fuel in 2010 and 2011, was an opportunity for artists, leaders, producers, and promoters to come together to reflect on the extraordinary creative opportunities that are offered when we make work for children.

-In 2011 we were at mac in Birmingham, who offered three small development bursaries with space at mac for artists and companies to develop ideas as a result of The Future Playground.
+In 2011 we were at mac in Birmingham, which offered three small development bursaries with space at mac for artists and companies to develop ideas as a result of The Future Playground.

 The speakers at mac were Louisa Davies (producer, mac), Robin Dingemans (choreographer), David Harradine, (artistic director, Fevered Sleep), Gwen Van Spijk (producer, Lone Twin).
 The discussion was chaired by Dorothy Wilson (artistic director, mac).